|A miniature house M picked up in Itaewon|

 M spent some time checking out the pictures before we went home.
 Our outing was conveniently scheduled around the time previously mentioned fanaticals said they would be by again, so we did not see them.
 I would feel bad about not being home like I originally said I would be, but he refused to give me contact information so how was I supposed to tell him there was a change in plans?

 The evening of Tuesday the 11th, C invited me out for a mini adventure in Seoul.
 We met up by my house and took the subway to Chungmuro (충무로) station and had an affogato (ice cream and espresso) and mojito at a little bar she wanted to check out.
 Then we went back home.
 The adventure lasted about 3 hours and was mainly us chitchatting and enjoying eachother's company.

 Wednesday was a long and boring day.
-Michael and I were in Yongsan all day for errands.
+M and I were in Yongsan all day for errands.

 Thursday a day of recovery after our day of errands.
 LOL

 Friday was a day mainly spent working on my Korean and cleaning.
 At one point a woman came to the front of the villa and started ringing the bell incessantly.
 The realtors had not told me to expect anyone, and I didn't see the landlord with the woman, so I chose to ignore her.
 I also had a sneaking suspicion that this woman was another member of that group that I dealt with earlier in the week.

 After about 10 minutes she left... or so I thought.
 Turns out somebody let her into the building and she came up to our front door and started ringing that bell.
 Wonderful.
 I tried to take a picture from our security screen but she seemed to miraculously not want to put her face directly in front of or facing the camera.
 That means I can't take the picture of her face and bring it to the realtors when I voice my complaint about this behavior.
 Next time she comes, M will answer the door and deal with it.
 Assuming he's home.